Calvary Murrieta Christian School

 All payments are considered late on the 5th day after your scheduled due date that you have chosen.
 On the 10th or the 25th day of the month a $25 late fee will be applied to your account.

 A student who is transferring from CMCS to another school should inform the Registrar’s office at least one week prior to withdrawal.
 This will help expedite the transfer of appropriate files to the next school.
-You will be responsible for 60 days of tuition once notice of leaving has been submitted.
-A CMCS Withdrawal Form along with an Exit Interview will be given to the student, officially completing the withdrawal process.
+Once notice of leaving has been received, you will be responsible for an additional 60 days of tuition from that date.
+A CMCS Withdrawal Form will be given to the student, officially completing the withdrawal process.